michellcampos/mcurl/README.md

 This is a simple curl-like HTTP client implemented in Python.
 It allows you to send HTTP requests to a specified URL and receive the response.

-This program was created based on the challenge on the Coding Challanges website: https://codingchallenges.fyi/challenges/challenge-curl
+I created this program was designed based on a challenge on the "Coding Challenges" website: https://codingchallenges.fyi/challenges/challenge-curl

 ## Usage